German Shepherd: In popular culture

 German Shepherds have been featured in a wide range of media.

-In 1921 Strongheart became one of the earliest canine film stars, and was followed in 1922 by Rin Tin Tin, who is considered the most famous German Shepherd.
+In 1921 Strongheart became one of the earliest canine film stars, and was followed in 1922 by Rin Tin Tin.
 Both have stars on the Hollywood Walk of Fame.

 Batman's dog Ace the Bat-Hound appeared in the Batman comic books, initially in 1955, through 1964.
 From 1964 onwards, his appearances have been sporadic.

 A German Shepherd named Inspector Rex is the star of an Austrian Police procedural drama program of the same name, which won many awards, where German Shepherd Rex assists the Vienna Kriminalpolizei homicide unit.
-The show was aired in many languages.